tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/operational-priorities.md

 On electricity, the reliability chapter in the [2023 report](https://www.stedingroep.nl/-/media/project/groep/files/stedin-groep-jaarverslag-2023.pdf) attributes a large share of faults to internal defects in cables and joints where no cause could be traced, which is the classic ageing-population fault mode.

-Hypothesis: replacement demand competes for the same crews and budget as expansion, and the gas replacement obligation is non-deferrable in a way expansion is not.
+So replacement demand looks to compete for the same crews and budget as expansion, with the gas replacement obligation non-deferrable in a way expansion is not.

 ## Congestion